Ten Sydney Date Ideas That Aren't Just 'Grabbing a Drink'

 So if you feel its time to spice up your dating game, here are some ideas to get you started.
 From budget-friendly daytime spots to revamped tried-and-true classics, this is your go-to guide of Sydney's best actually interesting date ideas.

 In a city as spectacular as this, why wouldn't you want to head outdoors?
 And nothing spells a romantic evening like a sunset picnic by the sea.
-Pack a basket full of goodies, fling out a blanket and crack open a beer or two on the secluded, rocky shores of Gordon's Bay.
-Tucked away from the crowds circulating most of our inner-city beaches, this scenic spot makes for the perfect date night venue.
+Pack a basket full of goodies, fling out a blanket and crack open a beer or two at this secluded oasis complete with hidden artworks and harbour views.
+Tucked away from the masses of buildings that crowd the shoreline, this scenic spot makes for the perfect date night venue.
 Plus, it's as budget-friendly as you want it to be.
 Check out our favourite Sydney picnic spots if all goes well and you're up for a second date.

 SEE A CULT CLASSIC FILM AT GOLDEN AGE CINEMA

 Before you groan in protest at the idea of seeing a flick, think again.
 Golden Age is much more than your average movie theatre.
-Hidden underneath Surry Hills's old Paramount building, this venue brings back the romance and nostalgia of early cinema.
-Screening beloved cult classics plus a curated selection of recent releases, Golden Age's intimate session sizes make this spot perfect for taking that someone special.
+Hidden underneath Surry Hills' old Paramount building, this venue brings back the romance and nostalgia of early cinema.
+Screening beloved cult classics plus a carefully selected array of recent releases, Golden Age's intimate session sizes make this spot perfect for taking that someone special.
 Best of all, you'll be sipping some of Sydney's best cocktails and chomping through some mighty tasty snacks like the ever-changing selection of popcorn flavours or even cheese or charcuterie boards.

 For those who like to take a bit of a risk, this one's just for you.
 Learn how to navigate the waters of the harbour like a pro by taking a stand-up paddleboarding lesson from the crew at Rose Bay Aquatic Hire.
 Or, you can check out one of our five other favourite SUP spots around the city.
 They'll be guaranteed spills and possibly a few bruised egos along the way.
-But this has to be one of the best ways to experience Sydney's sparkling scenic spots — and is one of the best ways to get on the water in Sydney.
-Otherwise, kayaking?
+But this has to be one of the best ways to experience Sydney's sparkling scenic spots.
+Otherwise, if balance isn't your strong suit, kayaking?

 TAKE A TUMBLE AT SKYZONE

 We've all still got a bit childhood spring in our step.
-And to really surprise your date, a trip to Alexandria's Sky Zone indoor trampoline park could be just the way to liven things up.
-For just $18 you can get yourself a whole sixty minutes of gravity-less mayhem (and even throw in a daring Leap of Faith for just an extra $5).
+And to really surprise your date, a trip to Alexandria or Miranda's Sky Zone indoor trampoline parks could be just the way to liven things up.
+For just $18 you can get yourself a whole sixty minutes of gravity-less mayhem.
 Not for the faint hearted, this one's definitely a must-see for all the adrenaline junkies out there.
-They just installed a batshit insane climbing wall too.
+Both venues also have a insane climbing walls too.

-LEARN SOME CULINARY SKILLS WITH A COOKING CLASS
+LEARN SOME SUSTAINABLE CULINARY SKILLS WITH A COOKING CLASS